Health Feature Articles

 February is National Heart Month.
 Take some time to assess your heart health and then make the needed changes to decrease your risk for cardiovascular disease.

-The American Heart Association has developed an online tool called My Life Check to help you assess your health.
-You can find it at mylifecheck.heart.org.
+The American Heart Association has an online tool called My Life Check® to help you assess your health.
 The survey asks questions about seven areas of your health.
 The results tell you where you are excelling and how you can make improvements.

-“We can all make some changes in our health habits that will not only make you feel better, they will decrease your risk for heart attack,” said Tammy Roberts, nutrition and health education specialist with University of Missouri Extension.
+“We can all make some changes in our health habits that will not only make us feel better, they will decrease our risk for heart attack,” said Tammy Roberts, nutrition and health education specialist with University of Missouri Extension.

 - Get active: Thirty minutes of daily moderate exercise

 can reduce your risk of heart disease.
 Aerobic activity benefits